Digital cinema: Sony SXRD

-Stereo 3D images
+Stereoscopic 3D images

 In late 2005, interest in digital 3D stereoscopic projection led to a new willingness on the part of theaters to collaborate in installing 2K stereoscopic installations to show Disney's Chicken Little in 3D film.
 Six more digital 3D movies were released in 2006 and 2007 (including Beowulf, Monster House and Meet the Robinsons).
 The technology combines a single digital projector fitted with either a polarizing filter (for use with polarized glasses and silver screens), a filter wheel or an emitter for LCD glasses.
-RealD uses a "ZScreen" for polarisation and MasterImage uses a filter wheel that changes the polarity of projector's light output several times per second to quickly alternate the left-and-right-eye views.
+RealD 3D uses a "ZScreen" for polarization and MasterImage uses a filter wheel that changes the polarity of projector's light output several times per second to quickly alternate the left-and-right-eye views.
 Another system that uses a filter wheel is Dolby 3D.
 The wheel changes the wavelengths of the colors being displayed, and tinted glasses filter these changes so the incorrect wavelength cannot enter the wrong eye.
 XpanD makes use of an external emitter that sends a signal to the 3D glasses to block out the wrong image from the wrong eye.